 Don’t let the idea of skin cells in your pool water turn you off to the idea of converting to a saltwater pool.
 Those cells naturally slough off in a chlorine pool, too, but that type of pool is a whole lot harsher.

-Plus, chlorine pools still have filters, which are designed to filter out and trap particles that shouldn’t be floating around in the water.
+Plus, chlorine pools still have filters designed to filter out and trap particles that shouldn’t be floating around in the water.

 Eliminate the Oh-So-Pleasant “Pool Smell”